 Not sure where to start?
 Here are six of the best, as well as features and bonus add-ons to look out for.

 Weber Original Stainless-Steel Fish Basket

-While Weber did initially release this basket to be used specifically on their Q300 grill range, the truth is that it can be used on pretty much any small grill.
+While Weber did initially release this basket to be used specifically on their Q300 and Q320 grill range, the truth is that it can be used on pretty much any small grill.

 Weber’s grill basket is 18 inches wide, which is more than enough for six fillets of fish, and has a spring-like mesh casing to keep your food firmly in place while it cooks.

 The mesh also means that the basket is really light and effortless to flip when you need to turn the fish over.

 The basket is quite shallow, but the benefit of this is that it can sit on your grill surface with the chamber lid closed.
 This allows you to make good use of sauces and juices for barbecue smoking, while cooking low and slow.

 The mesh does make the basket a bit more challenging to clean, as it’s not uncommon to find shreds of meat caught in it.
 This can happen even if you do use cooking spray to try it guard it against sticking.